 • Filling out a loan application

-• Scheduling payments from vendors you do business with
+• Scheduling payments (such as ACH (automated clearing house) payments from vendors you do business with

 • Sending or receiving a wire transfer

 • Sending or receiving money to family and friends

 • Requesting a stop payment on a check